zhangzp9970/torchplus/README.md

 * torchplus.transforms
   * Crop -- Packages the torchvision.transforms.functional.crop function into a class, make it compatible with other transforms in torchvision.transforms.transforms.
 * torchplus.utils
   * Init -- Initialize all useful functions, make it easy to write code.
 Specifically, initialize all seeds, make log directory, initialize tensorboard, automatically backup the current file into the log directory, initialize pytorch profiler.
-It can returns the log directory, the tensorboard writer object, the pytorch profilier object, the output device(CPU or CUDA), the data workers (for DataLoader)
+It can returns the log directory, the tensorboard writer object, the pytorch profilier object, the output device(CPU or CUDA).
   * BaseAccuracy -- Base class to calculate accuracy for the whole dataset or accuracies for each class.
   * ClassificationAccuracy -- Calculate classification accuracy for the classification task.
   * class_split -- Split the dataset into subdatasets based on the classes, like torch.utils.data.random_split(), which randomly split the datasets.